 The following is a step-by-step process you could use to work out if the agreement passes the Better Off Overall test.

-There is a spreadsheet on the website (Flat Pay Rate Calculator) which performs this calculation for you.
+There is a spreadsheet on the website (PiD Flat Rate Calculator) which performs this calculation for you.

 What about superannuation?